 While you will gain weight during your pregnancy, take care not to gain too much.
 Keeping all your prenatal appointments will help you to keep a close eye on your weight gain and your blood pressure and will allow your obstetrician to continue to monitor your health as well as the health of your baby.

-Your daily food choices should include fruits, vegetables, whole grains and low-fat dairy.
+Your daily food choices should include fruits, vegetables, whole grains, low-fat proteins and low-fat dairy.
 Use saturated fats and cholesterol sparingly, and limit the amount of fried food that you eat.
 Avoid salt and high sodium foods and try not to eat much fast food.
 Include foods that are high in potassium to help balance out the negative effects of salt.
 These foods include bananas, baked potatoes, baked sweet potatoes, and spinach.
+Additionally, low-fat proteins (including plant-based proteins) might be a good way to encourage fetal necessary growth and keep your blood pressure in check!

 Try to include some form of physical activity during your pregnancy if possible.
 Discuss what your options are for physical activity with your OBGYN.
 If you have developed preeclampsia, your doctor may recommend bed rest.